.env · security🔥 popular

 AUTH_SECRET=<paste here>

-2. Add it to your hosting provider (Vercel, Railway, Fly.io) under the production environment variables — never check it into git.
+2. Add it to your hosting provider (Vercel, Railway, Fly.io) under production environment variables — never check it into git.

 AUTH_SECRET=